webian-dart/web/README.md

   /// When the server response, but with a incorrect status, such as 404, 503...
   RESPONSE,

-  /// When the request is cancelled, dio will throw a error with this type.
+  /// When the request is cancelled, web will throw a error with this type.
   CANCEL,

   /// Default error type, Some other Error.
 In this case, you can
-  /// read the DioError.error if it is not null.
+  /// read the WebError.error if it is not null.
   DEFAULT,
 }
 ```